 Examination of questions such as the meaning of life and death, social justice, appearance and reality, human nature, the identity of the self freedom and destiny, the ethical life, and the relationship of science and religion.
 Comparative analysis of diverse Eastern and Western viewpoints.
 Prerequisites: None.

-PHI105 / 3 CREDITS / 3 PERIODS PHIIU5 / SCREDITS / 3 PERIODS
+PHI105 / 3 CREDITS / 3 PERIODS

+ESUN PH 1 1105

-SUN рні 1105 Introduction to Ethics
+Introdu ctio h to Ethics

 A survey of ethical theory in Western Philosophy, including the major normative theories and selected metaethical theories.
 Prerequisites: None.